gitdoallan/gitdoallan/README.md

 I'm a brazilian web developer and have built over 50 distinct projects.
 My last full stack project was a fantastic ride to code using HTML5, Styled Components, Javascript, React.js, Redux Toolkit, Docker, Node.js, Express.js, and MySQL.

-I do love React.js and React Native.
-I do love challenges and solving problems.

 I do love to travel and eat food from all around the world.
 Mexican food is my all-time favorite cuisine.
 I do love to play video games, especially from Nintendo.
 Mario Party Superstars is my jam right now.
 I've been investing and trading cryptocurrencies since 2014.